-It’s always best to clear what you can or cannot do to the place with your landlord before you start anything.
-Once you’ve gotten the green light, think about the time and money you want to invest and consider these tips to make the most of your space.
+It’s always best to clarify what you can or cannot do to the place with your landlord before you start anything.
+Once you’ve got the green light, think about the time and money you want to invest and consider these tips to make the most of your space.

 No matter how small, how occupied, or how much your rental rate is, always do your best to decorate your space.
 You may not be there for too long but your space needs to feel like your retreat so add some of your personality into your place.

 Trends are timely things so when you’re renting a space it may seem like a good idea but we beg to differ.
 It may be trendy for your current space, but would a suede couch be a piece you’d like to carry along with you to your next space, perhaps 3 years later?
 The answer is probably no, so we suggest you pick up timeless pieces that you can see yourself owning 5 years on.
 This especially applies to higher-priced items.

 3. Invest in versatility